-Back Porch Group Suggestions for Housing a Healthy Community
+Back Porch Group Suggestions for Affordable Housing

 First, Do no harm.
 Boulder’s housing units currently considered affordable are on a trend to disappear within the next five years.

 Development and redevelopment must not, in both absolute numbers and as a percentage of total housing, decrease affordable housing units.
 48.5% of Boulder housing is rental and 99% of those are affordable to some portion the middle-income spectrum.
 Through preservation of this housing, and by making these existing units permanently affordable, Boulder can make great strides toward mitigating the affordability problem, enabling those who live here to stay.

 The Jobs population balance significantly influences housing prices and must be addressed as part of a durable solution.
 Can we facilitate more direct action by employers to meet the housing demand business growth creates?
 Perhaps a linkage fee is not direct enough?

 Community driven grass-roots solutions: Engage neighborhoods to be part of the solution.
 Housing can be built that respects neighborhood character, does not add to traffic congestion, pollution, parking problems AND increases safety and mobility options.
 Encourage every neighborhood to innovate solutions most appropriate for its context rather than imposing solutions.